 the relevant meanings of Shakespeare’s words and phrases and the contexts they bring with them combine, intertwine, fuse, and conflict in the potentially dizzying complexity from which a reader’s sense of straightforward simplicity emerges.
 It is the complexity, I think, that gives the sonnets what critics of eras less ambitious than this one for the clinical precision of natural science called the magic of the sonnets, the sense they give of effortless control of the uncontrollable.

 He out-Empsons Empson in doing justice to the wall-eyed openness of Shakespeare’s supremely wandering mind.
 But his reference to “clinical precision” is apt: he operates on the sonnets in a white coat.
-He has a fine anatomical mastery of the “corporeality” achieved by their language, to use Sigurd Burckhardt’s word.
-But he excludes consideration of the relationship between the sonnets and Shakespeare as a man writing them out of human situations, a man using poetry to relate himself to a well-born young man and a promiscuous mistress.
-He is concerned only with Shakespeare as the fabulous …
+He has a fine anatomical mastery of the “corporeality” achieved by their language, to use Sigurd Burckhardt’s word.2 But he excludes consideration of the relationship between the sonnets and Shakespeare as a man writing them out of human situations, a man using poetry to relate himself to a well-born young man and…

 This article is available to online subscribers only.